RL1002 Charcoal Canister Heater Mount

 Tired of your garage smelling like fuel?
+Wifey telling you to “get that stinky thing out of here!”
 While you may be willing to park your rig outside, you should not be letting your fuel tank over pressurize due to a charcoal canister that has gone bad.
 But too, the charcoal canister connects directly to the engine and “driven” with vacuum, thus can be affecting your engine’s air-fuel mixture.

 But maybe you have been putting off replacing the charcoal canister due to the “forever-out-of-stock” factory Toyota Charcoal Canister?
 There is a readily available solution from… shall we dare say… Chevrolet?
 Yes, the Chevy sized charcoal canister is readily available, BUT their canister is larger in diameter than the factory Toyota canister.
 We made a solution for that.
-Because of these two scenario’s, we’ve made the Charcoal Canister Heat Bracket specifically for this purpose and specifically to fit the 1969 – 1973 40-Series Toyota Land Cruiser.
+Because of these two scenario’s, we’ve made the RL1002 Charcoal Canister Heater Mount, 1969 – 1973 40-Series Toyota Land Cruiser specifically for this purpose.
+Because this charcoal canister is larger that the stock Toyota charcoal canister, we’ve made this relocation mount in order to accommodate for the larger canister.

 When you get your mount, locate your heater blower in your engine compartment as this is where you will relocate the new larger charcoal canister.